niccolot/NER_biLSTM-CNN/README.md

 <img src= "figs/senteces_length_hist.png" height='350' width='550'>  <img src= "figs/words_length.png" height='350' width='550'>

 it is clear that most sentences have at most 50 words and most words have at most 15 characters.

+## WordEmbedding

+The 50 dimensional GloVe wordembedding has been used as pretrained embedding, in order to build the model one has to load the .txt file, available at https://nlp.stanford.edu/projects/glove/ or on Kaggle